LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Limitations and Future Work

 \section{Limitations and Future Work}

 LaMP demonstrates that dense 3D scene flow serves as an effective latent motion prior within pretrained VLA frameworks, with particular gains in long-horizon planning and cross-embodiment transfer.
-Despite these promising results, our current Motion Expert operates on a fixed spatial resolution ($20{\times}20$ grid) and a fixed temporal horizon ($T{=}32$), which may limit expressivity for tasks requiring either very fine-grained local motion or very long planning horizons.
-Exploring adaptive-resolution motion representations and longer temporal contexts remains an interesting direction for future work.
-Additionally, LaMP currently relies on TraceForge-generated 3D scene flow for supervision; extending the pipeline to learn motion priors from unlabeled in-the-wild video would further improve scalability.
+Several limitations remain.
+Our Motion Expert operates at a fixed spatial resolution and temporal horizon, so adaptive-resolution and longer-horizon motion representations are a natural extension.
+It also depends on TraceForge-generated 3D scene flow for supervision, and learning motion priors directly from unlabeled in-the-wild video would further improve scalability.
+Finally, motion is injected only at the last VLM layer to avoid the representational collapse observed with multi-layer fusion, and both a full multi-layer ablation and broader real-world, multi-embodiment evaluation are left for future work.